zachmay/inventorium/report.md

 ```

 Persistent's database access functions result in query values that need to be executed in a
 particular context.
-In particular, we need access to connection details.
+In particular, we need access to database connection details.
 Our `Handler` monad
-offers access to that configuration information, so essentially `runDb` takes a Persistent
+offers access to those details.
+Essentially, then,  `runDb` takes a Persistent
-query that would yield a value of type `a` and transforms it into an action in our
+query that would yield a value of type `a` and transforms it into an action in our application's
 `Handler` monad that will get a database connection from the application's connection pool,
 use it to execute the query on the database, and yield a result of type `a`.